-Sunrise Park Road is a high mountain asphalted road located in Washington state, USA.
+Sunrise Park Road is a steep, narrow, and winding mountain road located in Washington state, USA.
 At an elevation of 1.950m (6,400ft), Sunrise is the highest point that can be reached by vehicle at Mount Rainier National Park.
-It’s one of the highest mountain roads of Washington.

 Located in Pierce County, the Sunrise Park Road was opened in 1931.
 It usually opens in late June or early July and closes in late September to early October.
 On clear summer days, Sunrise provides breathtaking views of Mount Rainier, Emmons glacier, vibrant wildflower meadows.
 Sunrise Point offers nearly 360-degree views of the surrounding valleys, Mount Rainier, and other volcanoes in the Cascade Range such as Mount Adams.